grokify/sumologic-sdk-ruby/README.md

 ## Usage

-The Ruby SDK ported from the [Sumo Logic Python SDK](https://github.com/SumoLogic/sumologic-python-sdk).
+The Ruby SDK is ported from the [Sumo Logic Python SDK](https://github.com/SumoLogic/sumologic-python-sdk).

 The following methods are currently implemented: